-NOTE: The last selected option will run in the delay until you open it again.
-If you choose a time frame under ‘Date & Time’ and select a range under ‘Rolling Delay’ and save it, only ‘Rolling Delay’ will work.
+📋 Note: The last selected option is run until you open it again.
+If you choose a time frame under Date & Time and select a range under Rolling Delay before saving it, only Rolling Delay will work.

 The following screenshot shows how the Delay Until widget appears on the canvas:

 The following screenshot shows the Date & Time tab of the Delay Until dialog box: